Notes on the study program M.Sc. International Economics and Management

 M.184.4423Economic Foundations of Development Theory and Policy (not offered anymore)Gilroy, Bernard Michael5

-Choice of Study Tracks (possible for students enrolled from winter semester 2025/26 onwards)
+Study Tracks (possible for students enrolled from winter semester 2025/26)

 Students who choose the Data Science in Economics track acquire theoretical knowledge of modern statistical and econometric methods and gain practical skills and experience in the processing, analysis and visualisation of structured or unstructured data.
 Special emphasis is placed on methods of causal analysis, forecasting economic and financial data, big data and statistical learning as well as the acquisition and application of programming skills in R, Stata or Python.
 Students also learn to understand the economic value of data and to interpret and effectively communicate the results of their analyses.